ShujaazAI/East-Africa-s-Connect-/README.md

 # East-Africa-s-Connect-
 Offline Disruption Tech Roadmap

 It's not entirely accurate to say that the radio industry can disrupt the internet industry.
 Each serves different needs and operates within distinct landscapes.
-However, the radio industry can leverage and adapt to disruptive technologies like Pacoo to significantly enhance its offering and compete more effectively in the evolving media landscape.
+However, the radio industry can leverage and adapt to disruptive technologies like Paycoo to significantly enhance its offering and compete more effectively in the evolving media landscape.
 Here are some possibilities:

 In the next 5 years: